Ergodic averages for sparse corners: Introduction

 None of these methodologies apply to general polynomial corners; Theorem \ref{T:Main3'} has previously been unknown even for $p(n)=n^2$.
 In the general case of two jointly intersective polynomials $p_1,p_2$, the lower bounds still hold.
 Indeed, if they are independent, this was established by the authors in \cite[Corollary~2.11]{FrKu22a} with the lower bound $(\mu(A))^3$ in place of $(\mu(A))^4$ and without any ergodicity assumptions; if they are dependent, it follows from \eqref{E:syndetic}.

 The phenomenon presented in Theorems \ref{T:Main3} and \ref{T:Main3'} is very specific to length-three corners: indeed, the lower bounds fail if we add a third transformation \cite{DS18}.
 In general, the existence and nonexistence of popular common difference is a vastly more intricate phenomenon than multiple recurrence, governed by more obscure principles and therefore harder to characterize.
-In fact, it fails for most linear configurations - see \cite{SSZ21} for a comprehensive discussion of the topic. \end{remarks}
+In fact, it fails for most linear configurations - see \cite{SSZ21} for a comprehensive discussion of the topic. \end{remarks} \begin{proof}[Proof of \cref{T:Main3'} assuming \cref{T:Main2}] Let $\varepsilon>0$.
+We assume, as we may, that $\mu(A)>0$ and $\varepsilon <(\mu(A))^4$.
+Let also $f:={\bf 1}_A$.